microsoft/onnxruntime-inference-examples/c_cxx/README.md

 Open Developer Command Prompt or Developer PowerShell for the Visual Studio version you are going to use, change your current directory to samples\c_cxx, and run the below command.

-You may omit the "-DLIBPNG_ROOTDIR=..." argument if you don't have the libpng library.
+- You may omit the "-DLIBPNG_ROOTDIR=..." argument if you don't have the libpng library.
-You may omit "-DONNXRUNTIME_ROOTDIR=..." if you installed to "C:\Program Files\onnxruntime", otherwise adjust the value to match your ONNX Runtime install location.
+- You may omit "-DONNXRUNTIME_ROOTDIR=..." if you installed to "C:\Program Files\onnxruntime",
+otherwise adjust the value to match your ONNX Runtime install location.
+- You may append "-Donnxruntime_USE_CUDA=ON" or "-Donnxruntime_USE_DML=ON" to the last command args if your onnxruntime binary was built with CUDA or DirectML support respectively.

 ```bat
 mkdir build && cd build